NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/NPC Gallery/Warden.md

 abilities_mid:
   - name: ""
   - name: "Warding Strike"
-    desc: "`pf2:r`  **Trigger** One of the warden's enemies within 100 feet attacks one of the warden's allies or a person the warden is sworn to protect\n**Effect** The warden Strikes the triggering enemy.
+    desc: "`pf2:r`  **Trigger** One of the warden's enemies within 100 feet attacks one of the warden's allies or a person the warden is sworn to protect\n* * *\n\n**Effect** The warden Strikes the triggering enemy.
 If the Strike hits, the enemy's attack is deflected, reducing its damage by 8, or by 16 if the warden's Strike was a critical hit."

 attacks:
   - name: ""